Shirley finally got her wish.

 The ban makes it so “we have to abide by the same rules as everybody else.
 No special treatment for supervisors,” Spitzer said.

-If the commission is ultimately approved by voters, Orange County's panel would be the first county-level ethics commission in the state, other than San Francisco, which is both a city and a county.
+If the commission is ultimately approved by voters, Orange County's panel would be the only county-level ethics commission in the state, other than San Francisco, which is both a city and a county.